 - Capital expenditures - Dividends

-The "operating cash flow" component of that equation is calculated as:
+The "operating cash flow" component of the equation is calculated as:

 Operating cash flow = Net income + Depreciation + Amortization